 Interesting stuff Roller.
 I just mapped out my walk to my mailbox. .02 miles.
-I feel a lot skinnier.
+I feel

 A couple things caught my eye last week.
 One, yet another professional athlete denying he did performance enhancing drugs.
 In this case, it was baseball player Gary Mathews Jr..
 Do I use two periods after an abbreviation?
 Let me know.
 The second was Pete Rose admitting he bet his team to win every night.
 A dramatic departure from 15 plus years of denying he ever bet on baseball.
 Two black eyes for professional sports, yes, but I think one can learn from the other.